h3xar0n/metalhead/README.md

 ## Setup

-No setup or library needed, just download and enjoy!
+No install or build needed, just download and enjoy!

 ## Frameworks and Libraries